jdoiro3/mkdocs-multirepo-plugin/README.md

 If you'd prefer *MkDocs* to build the site nav based on the directory structure, you can define your other repos within the *plugins* section.

-> Note:
-> Cleanup should be set to `false` when developing (i.e., when calling `mkdocs serve`).
-This will prevent importing repos multiple times with livereload.

 ```yaml
 plugins:
   - search